Radnor Township, Pennsylvania

-In 1717, the Welsh Friends built a meeting house on a trail made by the Susquehannock Indians in Radnor Township.
+In 1717, the Welsh Friends built a meeting house on a trail made by the Susquehannock in Radnor Township.
 Radnor Township grew around the meeting house and remained the center of population of the township for 200 years.
 The new township was named Radnor after the county in Wales called Radnorshire.
 The influence of the Welsh, some of whom were forced by heavy taxation to sell their land, waned in the latter half of the 18th century.
 A hint of Radnor's beginnings remain in the names of streets and places evident throughout the community, such as the St. Davids neighborhood, named for Saint David, the patron saint of Wales.

-There are a number colleges and universities located in Radnor Township.
-The two largest, Villanova University and Cabrini University.
-The Valley Forge Military Academy and College is located in the neighborhood of Wayne and Eastern University is located in the neighborhood of St. Davids.
+There are a number colleges and universities located in Radnor Township, of which the two largest are Villanova University and Cabrini University.
+The Valley Forge Military College is located in the neighborhood of Wayne and Eastern University is located in the neighborhood of St. Davids.